 Make it a meal with Cheater Garlic Bread and an easy Lemon Parmesan Salad.

 I’m kickin’ it old school today.
-I’m talking classic, blast from the past, down-home, spaghetti casserole.
+I’m talking classic, blast from the past, down-home, Baked Spaghetti Casserole.
 There’s nothing fancy about this recipe but it is one of the most family-friendly, crowd pleasing dishes in existence.

 I think I was about 13 years old when I made my first attempt at spaghetti casserole and it was as delicious then as it is now.
 I’ve made some small, but important, changes to my recipe over the years that make it different than other popular versions I’ve seen.
 I think they also make it pretty darn amazing.

 Save this one to your list of recipes to bake and take to a school function, sports banquet, or potluck.
 I can pretty much guarantee you’ll be asked for the recipe and possibly hugged and kissed a couple of times.

 - Pasta – I always break my spaghetti noodles in half, making them a little easier to serve when baked in casserole form.

 - Meat – 90% to 92% lean ground beef.

 - Seasoning – Italian seasoning, salt, and freshly ground black pepper.

 - Sauce – The sauce is comprised of a jar of your favorite brand of marinara sauce (my fav at the moment is Rao’s Marinara) and a can of undrained diced tomatoes.